 Second, were the Reconstruction Acts establishing the Freedman’s Bureau.
 Third, was the use of Union troops to enforce the newly enacted rights among a group of Southerners who had lost their civil rights, including the right to vote if they had participated in the South’s insurrection.

-Reconstruction was hard fought and lasted for a relatively short period of time.
-For the first time in America, all black men could vote.
+Reconstruction was hard-fought and lasted for a relatively short period of time.
+For the first time in America, all Black men could vote.
 Blacks were elected to high office, even to the United States Congress.
-Union Troops came to the South to protect the ballot and with the Freedman’s Bureau, ensured the right to vote and the building of the first public schools for Black Americans.
+Union Troops came to the South to protect the ballot and with the Freedman’s Bureau, ensuring the right to vote and the building of the first public schools for Black Americans.